Azure/azure-signalr/specs/ServiceProtocol.md

 ---|---|---
 HandshakeRequest | Server | Sent by Server to negotiate the protocol version before the physical connection is established.
 HandshakeResponse | Service | Sent by Service to tell Server whether the requested protocol version is supported.
 If yes, connection will be successfully established.
 Otherwise, connection will be closed.
-Ping | Service or Server | Sent by Service or Server to check the connection is alive.
+Ping | Service or Server | Sent by either side to check the connection is alive.

 ### Generic Client Connection Message